RoyaAMourad/WBPriorUncertainty/README.md

 * to run the eeSEBAL tool:

 1. Open the GEE code editor in your web browser
-2. Create new script files in the GEE code editor for each of the required modules:
+2. Create new script files in the GEE code editor for each of the following required modules, and save them in one repository:
    * `masks.js`
    * `input_sat.js`
    * `era5_coll.js`